Breaking the Scale Barrier: One-Shot Knowledge Transfer via Frequency Transform: Acknowledgement

-This research was supported by the Jiangsu Science Foundation (BG2024036, BK20243012, BK20241297), the National Science Foundation of China (62125602, 62406066, U24A20324, 92464301, 625B2045), the New Cornerstone Science Foundation through the XPLORER PRIZE, and the Fundamental Research Funds for the Central Universities (2242025K30024).
+This research was supported by the Jiangsu Science Foundation (BG2024036, BK20243012, BK20241297), the National Science Foundation of China (62406066, 62125602, U24A20324, 92464301), the New Cornerstone Science Foundation through the XPLORER PRIZE, and the Fundamental Research Funds for the Central Universities (2242025K30024), and the Big Data Computing Center of Southeast University.